NREL/tyche/docs/cheat-sheet.rst

   | Notes        | String                                         | Any                                                                   | Description provided by user.
 Not used by Tyche.                             |
   +--------------+------------------------------------------------+-----------------------------------------------------------------------+------------------------------------------------------------------------------+

 If there are no elements within a Variable for the technology under study, the Variable must still be included in the *designs* dataset: leaving out any of the Variables in this dataset will break the code.
 The Value for irrelevant Variables may be set to 0 or 1.
-Variables and their component Indexes are defined further in Table 2.
+Variables and their component Indexes are defined further in :numref:`tbl-designsvars`.

-**Table 2:**
+.. _tbl-designsvars:
+.. table:: Mandatory values for Variables in the *designs* dataset.

   ==================== ================================================================================================================== ==========================================================================================================================================
   Variable             Description                                                                                                        Index Description